xrpronin17/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

 ## Lifecycle of an Offer

 An [OfferCreate transaction][] is an instruction to conduct a trade, either between two tokens, or a token and XRP.
-Every such transaction contains a buy amount (`TakerPays`) and a sell amount (`TakerGets`).
+Every such transaction contains a buy amount (<span class="code-snippet">TakerPays</span>) and a sell amount (<span class="code-snippet">TakerGets</span>).
 When the transaction is processed, it automatically consumes matching or crossing Offers to the extent possible.
 If that does not completely fill the new Offer, then the rest becomes an Offer object in the ledger.

 The Offer object waits in the ledger until other Offers or cross-currency payments fully consume it.
 The account that placed the Offer is called the Offer's _owner_.
 You can cancel your own Offers at any time, using the dedicated [OfferCancel transaction][], or as an option of the [OfferCreate transaction][].